Get Tech Tips

 1.08 x 120 CFM x (92°-75°) = 2,203 BTUH of sensible heat

 0.68 x 120 CFM x (106 grains – 65 grains) = 3,346 BTUH of latent heat

 2,203 + 3,346= 5,549 btuh of total heat.

-That is an additional 5,549 btuh of total heat.
-The 3,346 btuh of latent heat is the more difficult number to deal with.
-Next time you are bored flip through your favorite air conditioner’s product data and see what it can produce, you may be surprised.
-Don’t forget about the 3,600 btuh that’s up in the attic somewhere.
-And just think, this is from only 10% supply duct leakage, considerably more is very possible.
+That is an additional 5,549 BTUH of total heat.
+The 3,346 BTUH of latent heat is the more difficult number to deal with.
+Next time you are bored, flip through your favorite air conditioner’s product data and see what it can produce; you may be surprised.
+Don’t forget about the 3,600 BTUH that’s up in the attic somewhere.
+Just think: this is from only 10% supply duct leakage; considerably more is likely.

-As you can imagine in the heating season this problem doesn’t go away.
-Typically outside air is much drier than indoor air, and duct leakage will dry out the indoor space.
-If the heating system is a heat pump the capacity loss is corrected by electric strip heat, which is bad.
-That means when you seal the ducts auxiliary heat is reduced, which is good.
+As you can imagine, this problem doesn’t go away during the heating season.
+Typically, outside air is much drier than indoor air, and duct leakage will dry out the indoor space.
+If the heating system is a heat pump, the capacity loss is corrected by electric strip heat, which is bad.
+That means when you seal the ducts, auxiliary heat is reduced, which is good.

 Leaky ducts can contribute to many more issues than just energy loss and comfort.
-Did you know that a one square inch hole in the duct system is equal to thirty inch hole in the building envelope?
+Did you know that a one-square-inch hole in the duct system is equal to a thirty-inch hole in the building envelope?
 The potential to create pressure imbalances in the building is tremendous.
-Pressure imbalances can cause many issues, like flues backdrafting, excess dust and allergens, uneven temperatures, and moisture issues to name a few.
+Pressure imbalances can cause many issues, like flues back-drafting, excess dust and allergens, uneven temperatures, and moisture issues, to name a few.

 Something as simple as sealing ducts can solve many issues.
 Hopefully, you include it in your scope of work.